 “The pain of an NPC can’t be our concern,” he said with a wave of his hand.
 Morphib moaned, but the runner simply asked his next question, regarding the armaments of the listed runners.

 “Pain is pain,” she countered, drawing closer to the anytaur.
-She reached down towards his foot in an attempt to pry it loose from the crack.
+She reached down to his foot in an attempt to pry it loose from the crack.
 Chagrinn grabbed her wrist and pulled it back.
 It didn’t hurt, his touch was full of finesse, but it was forceful nonetheless.

 “Think before you interfere,” he warned.
 “Everything rides on our skill and speed Bombi.
 Should we handle our upcoming challenge well, we will need to return and get more information.
 You must not interrupt the trick.
 Besides, he’s a fence sitter.
 What good are creatures that can’t make their own decisions?
 They’re trapped by their own sense of possibility.
 It’s pathetic really.”